zonble/ZBSimplePluginManager/README.md

 ## Usage

-Please create an instance of *ZBSimplePuginManager* by giving the folder where your plug-in files are, and a namespace for storing plug-in settings.
+Please create an instance of *ZBSimplePluginManager* by giving the folder where your plug-in files are, and a namespace for storing plug-in settings.
+A namespace here is a key that is used in NSUserDefaults to manage how a plug-in is enabled or disabled.

 Then, ask the manager to load all of the plug-ins in th given folder.